Stachu1/NetworkTester/README.md

 # NetworkTester
-Shell program for quick network performance testing by pinging the cer9ang host and displaying response 9me distributons as well as packet loss and avertage latency.
+Shell program for quick network performance testing by pinging the certang host and displaying response time distributons as well as packet loss and avertage latency.

 ## Download
 ```bash